Tech and Business Trends: Looking Ahead to the Future

 Facing pressure from governments, NGOs, consumers, and stakeholders, organizations must continually meet public expectations and government regulations regarding their supply chain, or risk business failure.
 Food companies, for example, must show that they meet certain standards regarding ingredients, animal welfare, and child labor.
 Failure to share this information can cost the company its consumer base or disrupt its supply chain altogether.

-Daphne de Poot, senior data scientist at ORTEC, fully expects supply chain transparency to become the new normal in the next 10 years.
+Daphne de Poot, senior data scientist at ORTEC, fully expects supply chain transparency to become the new normal in the upcoming years.
 “There has been an upward trend on supply chain traceability and visibility,” she says.
 “This trend will grow stronger as more data becomes available, climate change becomes an even larger driving force, and organizations become more purpose-driven.”

 Safety Policies